💬 Taweez Guidance

 Is carrying Ayat al-Kursi written on paper considered taweez?

-What's the difference between Ruqyah and Taweez?
+What is the difference between Ruqyah and Taweez?

 Can women use taweez during menstruation?